giacomo-ciro/giacomo-ciro/README.md

 📬 Feel free to reach out for anything on [LinkedIn](https://www.linkedin.com/in/giacomo-ciro/)!

-❗ Naming convention: `YYMMDD_repo-name` where YYMMDD is the date created.
+❗ Naming convention: `YYMMDD_repo-name` where the date is the date first created.